Baoulé people: Bo Nu Amuin

-Many Baoulé art objects are restricted to be seen only by the individual for whom they were made or by a specific group of people.
-They are often considered to be powerful spiritual objects.
+Some pieces are often considered to be powerful spiritual objects.
 The most powerful spiritual objects are the men's sacred masks, bo nun amuin.
+Translated, bo nun amuin means "god risen from the bush".
 This mask is a boxy helmet mask representing a menacing animal with bared teeth.
-Viewing the mask is restricted to men.
-If a woman or child sees the mask they risk serious injury or death.
+Viewing the mask is restricted to men, and if a woman or child sees the mask they risk serious injury or death.
 It is danced in times of trouble to protect the village and at important men's funerals.
-When the bo nun amuin mask is danced it can become very wild and violent.
-The spirit may chase the men through the village or wreak havoc by destroying things in its path.
+The dance assists the recent passing of those who've died in becoming spirits that can protect the following generations.
+When the bo nun amuin mask is danced, it can become very intense.